In 2014, over 22,500 tons of garbage were collected in the City.

 The City of Asheville collects regular household trash once per week.
 Residents should place containers at the curb no later than 7 a.m. on their collection day, and containers should be removed from the curb no later than 11 p.m. on the same day.
 Collection days are based the residential location within the city.
 View the Collection Schedule Map – it shows collection days by geographic area.
 Enter your property information in the Collection Day search tool.

-The sanitation division will be closed on the following holidays: Thanksgiving and Christmas.
+The sanitation division will be closed on the following holidays: Thanksgiving, Christmas and New Year's Day.
 If one of these holidays fall on a normal collection day, trash service will be suspended for that day and will resume the day after, pushing trash collection back one day.
-For example, if a holiday occurs on a Tuesday, Tuesday collection will occur on Wednesday, Wednesday collections will occur on Thursday, and Thursday collections will take place on Friday.
+For example, if a holiday occurs on a Monday, Monday collection will occur on Tuesday, Tuesday collection will occur on Wednesday, Wednesday collections will occur on Thursday, and Thursday collections will take place on Friday.
 Residents should place containers at the curb no later than 7 a.m. on their collection day, and containers should be removed from the curb no later than 11 p.m. on the same day.

 Contact the City of Asheville Customer Service Division at (828) 251-1122, Monday-Friday, 9 a.m.-5 p.m.

 The City of Asheville has a "special service" policy for residents who are unable to get their trash and/or recyclables to the curb on their collection days.
 The Code of Ordinances, Chapter 15 Solid Waste Management, Section 15-48 Special Service states: "Hardship cases such as age, disability or infirmity, when confirmed by the Solid Waste Manager may be afforded the special service of refuse carryout and carry-back upon application."
 For further information and an application, download the Special Service Form (requires Acrobat Reader).

 What can be placed in the roll cart containers?